FSEmbedded/releases-fus/README.txt

-F&S i.MX8M-Mini Yocto Release 2023.10 (fsimx8mm-Y2023.10)
+F&S i.MX93 Yocto Pre Release 2024.03 (fsimx93-Y2024.03-pre)
 ==============================================================

 Please see the file

-  doc/FSiMX8MM_FirstSteps_eng.pdf
+  doc/FSiMX93_FirstSteps_eng.pdf

 for a description of how everything is installed and used.
 This doc sub-directory also contains other documentation, for example about the hardware of the boards and the starter kits.

-This is a major release for all F&S boards and modules based on the i.MX8M-Mini CPU (Solo, Dual and Quad), i.e. PicoCoreMX8MM(r2)-LPDDR4, PicoCoreMX8MM-DDR3L
+This is a major pre release for all F&S boards and modules based on the i.MX93 CPU, i.e. PicoCoreMX93

 More boards may be added to this family in the future.
 All these boards can work with software that is created from this release package.